 Developing a drug for a totally new approach to therapy

-Working in Professor Stebbing’s team, Dr Georgios Giamas identified a new cancer causing gene in 2011 and gained international acclaim.
+Working in Professor Stebbing’s team, Professor Georgios Giamas identified a new cancer causing gene in 2011 and gained international acclaim.
 Called lemur tyrosine kinase 3 (LMTK3), this gene is new to humans, and is expressed more in cancer cells than in normal cells.
 In addition, those cancers that have high levels of LMTK3 are much more aggressive.

 Since this time we have been aiming to develop an anti-LMTK3 drug.
-This research has opened up many areas of promising investigation, and Dr Giamas is continuing this work in his dedicated laboratory at the University of Sussex, where he has been made a Professor.
+This research has opened up many areas of promising investigation, and Professor Giamas is continuing this work in his dedicated laboratory at the University of Sussex, where he has been made a Professor.
 This work is still continuing very much in collaboration with Professor Stebbing and is partly funded by Action Against Cancer.

 Many patients respond well to initial treatment but then develop resistance to it – this is when, with currently available treatments, their cancer becomes much more difficult to treat.
 A potential anti-LMTK3 drug will be specifically designed to work in conjunction with a patient's existing treatment, and in a way that overcomes chemotherapy or hormonal therapy resistance, making the cells sensitive again.
 This would be an enormous step in the history of cancer treatment.